-Taxes—all forms of federal taxes—provide the primary source of money for the disbursements described above.
-(I have included fees with taxes because the market does not determine these fees.)
+Taxes—all forms of federal taxes—provide the primary source of money for the disbursement described above.
+(I have included use fees in taxes because the market has not determined these fees.)

 No matter how nicely you phrase it taxation amounts to the use of the coercive power of the government to take people’s private property.
 Plunder, thievery, and taxation all provide accurate names for this source of government money.

-The nature and effect of government borrowing seems to confuse people.
+The nature and effect of government borrowing seems to confuse people second only to inflation.
 Most explanations of government borrowing tend to complicate the subject beyond comprehension.

 First, why does government borrowing occur?

 As depicted in the diagram, the government must have a source for every dollar it disburses.
-Taxes provide the money for most of those disbursements, but when the government spends more money than it collects in taxes it must borrow to cover the deficit.
+Taxes provide the money for most of those disbursements, but when the government intends to spend more than it expects to collect in taxes (and it doesn’t want to just print money) it must borrow to cover the deficit.

 Second, what effect does borrowing have on the national economy?

-In simple terms, borrowing has only a slightly different effect than does taxation.
-It takes money, which has other uses, from the national economy.
-Just as with taxation, when the government borrows money from the economy, that money gets used as government authorities dictate, without the benefit of a pricing mechanism.
-That money is no longer available for any other purpose for which the free market might have used it.
+In simple terms, borrowing has no different effect than does taxation.
+It takes money from the national economy.
+Just as with taxation, when the government borrows money from the economy, that money gets used as government authorities dictate.
+It is no longer available for any other purpose for which the free market might have used it.

 Third, what secures government borrowing?
 Or, what provides assurance of repayment to lenders?

-People don’t lend money without the expectation of getting paid back.
-When people lend money to a government they rely on the government’s ability to tax in order to repay those loans.
-The security for government debt comes from its ability to tax.
+People don’t lend money without the expectation of getting it back.
+When people lend money to governments they rely on the government’s ability to tax in order to repay those loans.
+The security for government borrowing lies in its ability to tax.

-(I don’t have the space to elaborate here, but don’t get confused by people who talk about “borrowing against our kids’ future.”
-First, money borrowed by government gets redistributed in the economy today—not in the future, just like taxes.
-Second, when government makes debt payments in the future, government redistributes that money in the economy at that same time in the future.
-The government makes a transfer today.
-The government makes a transfer in the future.
-In addition, the “wealthy” lend money to the government; the “wealthy” pay taxes to repay that debt—not “our kids.)
+(I don’t have the space to elaborate here, but don’t get confuse by people to talk about “borrowing against our kids’ future.”
+First, money borrowed by government comes out of the economy today—not in the future.
+Second, when government makes the debt payment disbursement in the future, government extracts that money from the economy at that same time in the future.)

-I have described inflation as a receipt like the other sources of revenue because inflation takes value away from people in the economy—just as taxation does.
-When the banking system creates new money—from nothing—the value of money already in existence declines.
-But, the decline in value does not affect everyone uniformly.
-Those who get this new money first benefit; those who get it later suffer.
-Just like counterfeiting.
+I have depicted inflation as a receipt like the other sources of revenue because inflation takes value away from people in the economy—just as taxation does.
+When the government creates new money—from nothing—the value of all money already in existence declines.
+The government has just taken value from your checking account, your savings account, and the money in your mattress.

-Although the banking system has the power to create money for any purpose, it frequently creates it to buy federal debt—frequently referred to as monetizing federal debt.
-That does not change the effect of inflation: transferring value from on group of people to another group.
+Although the government has the power to create money for any purpose, it generally does so to make debt payments—frequently referred to as monetizing federal debt.
+That does not change the effect of inflation: reducing the value of all money.

 The Books Must Balance

-For every dollar the government disburses it must receive a dollar from somewhere.
+For every dollar the government disburses it must receive a dollar.
 Disbursements and receipts must always equal.
 Simple.
 Keep this in mind whenever reading or hearing about government finances.

-This system looks rather benign.
-Doesn’t the government put back into the economy every dollar it takes out?
+But this system looks rather benign.
+Doesn’t the government put back into the economy every dollar it takes?